Scream 4: Plot

 Jill, Kirby, Charlie, Robbie, and Trevor arrive for an after-party at Kirby's house when Ghostface strikes, killing a drunken Robbie.
 Sidney arrives to leave with Jill, but they are both chased by Ghostface.
 As Sidney calls Dewey and tries to find Jill, Kirby frees Charlie, who was bound and gagged, but he immediately stabs her, revealing himself as Ghostface before leaving her to bleed out.
 Sidney is confronted by Charlie and a second Ghostface, who reveals herself as Jill.
-She admits to masterminding the murders out of jealousy of the fame that Sidney received for surviving the previous killing sprees and desires to achieve clout as a pseudo-victim of the murders, intending to frame Trevor as Ghostface.
+She admits to masterminding the murders out of jealousy of the fame that Sidney received for surviving the previous killing sprees and desires to achieve notoriety as a pseudo-victim of the murders, intending to frame Trevor as Ghostface.
 Jill kills Trevor and betrays Charlie, stabbing him to death to pin him as Trevor's accomplice so she can be the sole survivor.
 She then stabs Sidney and injures herself to frame Trevor further.

 Dewey and the police arrive and Sidney and Jill are taken to the hospital.
 After discovering that Sidney has survived, an enraged Jill goes to her hospital room and makes a final attempt to kill her.
 At the same time, Dewey and Gale deduce that Jill was one of the killers due to a comment she made about Gale's attack that was not public knowledge.
 Dewey, Gale and Judy rush to aid Sidney, but Jill subdues them.
 During the commotion, Sidney is able to electrocute Jill with a defibrillator and shoot her in the heart, finally killing her.
 As Dewey calls for backup, reporters outside erroneously name Jill as a "hero right out of the movies".